About Jemma

 There is something special that music can give us in our life.

 “In music and the arts, we enter a sphere where self-expression can exist, where motif can be explored, where narratives can be re-written, where senses can be calmed, where the aesthetic of high arts can be historically placed and appreciated.
-Music is a place we can go to dance, to connect, to learn, to be motivated and to chill out.”
+Music is a place we can go to dance, to connect, to learn, to be motivated and to chill out.” - Jemma’s words.

 Jemma began learning, writing music and singing in choirs and doing musical theatre as a child.
 It was not until graduating from high school, that her pursuits in artistic pathways could be more fully realised.

-Back in art school Jemma had dabbled in a band with friends as the lead singer and flutist playing Irish, Celtic and Folk music.
+Back in art school, Jemma had dabbled in a band with friends as the lead singer and flutist playing Irish, Celtic and Folk music.
 She began to write more music and started playing gigs at wine bars and cafes locally, writing a lot during this time.
 A music recording studio was found based on what the budget would allow and a 4 track Indie EP ‘Movie Called Life’ was cut.
 It got radio airplay and Jemma was interviewed on a few outer-Melbourne radio stations.

 Jemma returned to vocal and piano coaching at local private and Catholic schools.
 Before long, she had filled up lesson spaces.
-Jemma had a stable of private music lessons (children and adults) outside of the school system and coached several people with sights set on performing.
+Jemma had a stable of private music students (children and adults) outside of the school system and coached several people with sights set on performing.
 A full-time teaching contract became available so the music tuition paused.
 Noosa and the warm weather called in 2019 and the family move was made from Victoria to Queensland.

 MCouns, Bed (Hons), Grad Dip Ed (Sec)